AI

 One of the most significant takeaways has been a shift in attitudes.
 In the initial sessions, Nick observed that some people felt reluctant to share their AI uses, almost seeing it as ‘cheating’.
 However, as the group has developed, people are actively excited to talk about AI and use it regularly.

-Chloe Buswell, Senior Campaigns Executive and a member of the AI advocacy group, said: “I’m definitely using AI more, and most importantly I know I’m working for an organisation where it’s welcomed.
+Chloe Buswell, Housing Marketing Manager and a member of the AI advocacy group, said: “I’m definitely using AI more, and most importantly I know I’m working for an organisation where it’s welcomed.
 We’re encouraged to share our work with AI rather than feel guilty about it”.

 With many businesses struggling with people using AI without consent, leading to shadow IT risks, our AI advocacy efforts are also keeping us safe.
 It’s encouraged people to embrace it, using secure tools, and to share their tips with others for improved performance across teams.